I Know What You Did Last Summer

 I Know What You Did Last Summer is better known for its late 90s slasher movie adaptation, but have to say I think the book is a whole lot better.
 Originally published in 1973, Los Duncan’s book is a slow-burn thriller with a really compelling premise.
 There is no man with a hook.
-Instead, the four teenagers from a pact after they accidentally kill an 8-year-old boy on his bike.
+Instead, the four teenagers form a pact after they accidentally kill an 8-year-old boy on his bike.
 The book makes good use of its dynamic cast of characters and delivers a great twist at the end.
 There are no slasher tropes because it pre-dates the modern slasher by a good five years.
 What we get instead is something far superior and more memorable than the movie.
 I was thrilled when I found this awesome retro copy of the book with some excellent hairstyles on the cover.
 I had read a library copy back when I was a kid and loved it.
 I was too young to see R-Rated movies at the time, so you can imagine my anticipation leading up to when I finally did several years later.
 It was a major letdown.
 I went back and rewatched it before writing this post, and I think it just strengthened my conviction.
 There’s a bullet review with my thoughts on the film included after the jump.
 I would love to see a faithful adaptation of this someday.
 For now, I am more than satisfied with just the book.
 It’s very much a product of its time, but I think it aged pretty well all things considered.
 It’s also a great summer read.

 I Know What You Did Last Summer opens with Julie getting a letter of acceptance to college.
 She and her mother talk about how Julie really buckled down and became a great student in the last year.
 Before that, Julie had been more of a socialite, primarily concerned with cheerleading, clubs, and boys.
 But then something happened.
 She stopped seeing her boyfriend Ray and became hyper-focused on her studies.
 She doesn’t hang out with any of her old friends.
 She recently started seeing Bud, who’s a bit older and very straight-laced.
 But is a vet who recently returned from Vietnam.
 Julie doesn’t see their relationship going anywhere, but he’s good company, and their relationship keeps her mother from asking too many questions.
 Julie also received another piece of mail that morning; a handwritten one with no return address.
 When she opens it, there is just one small note inside.
 It simply says: I KNOW WHAT YOU DID LAST SUMMER.
 She doesn’t share it with her mother.